PierreVauterin/Searchbot/README.md

 - Fixed highlighting problems in the output file for the root search
 - Fixed coloration problems on the console for the root search
+- Fixed automatic switch to darkmode when opening the progressbar window

 # Details